rasmus-kirk/halo/documents/thesis/thesis.md

 ## Trace

-Before defining trace, we define a framework for monotonic functions with continuations of other monotonic functions and computing its least fixed point via $\text{sup}$.
-The function operates on a stack modelled as a vector, we notate pop as $\curvearrowleft$.
+$\text{trace}$ computes the least fixed point of a chain of monotonic functions using $\text{sup}$.
+We call the first argument of the function of type $\MonoC{T}$ the continuation, where the resulting monotonic function defines the logic to continue the chain.
+The monotonic functions at minimum operates on states containing a stack of wire id(s).

 $$
 \begin{array}{rl}